You must be an enrolled Screen Arts & Cultures (SAC) undergraduate student pursuing a project for SAC departmental credit to qualify for an award.

 3) Presentation and completeness of the application

-Note: GPA in the SAC concentration may also be a factor in consideration.
+Note: GPA in the SAC major may also be a factor in consideration.

 All* applicants must submit one copy of: